cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 The :cylc:conf:`completion` configuration above is optional, it adds a basic validation check which ensures that at least one of the three custom outputs is produced when the task runs.
-This protects you against the possibility that none of the outputs are produced e.g. due to a task design error.
+This protects you against the possibility that none of the outputs are produced e.g. due to a task implementation error.

 If the task does not produce at least one of these three outputs, then it will be marked as having incomplete outputs and will be retained in a similar manner